Notable People

 United Nations material from 2009 records his appointment as a UNODC Goodwill Ambassador in connection with "Welcome to Gulu," a project tied to trafficking, war, and the rehabilitation of former child soldiers and abducted girls in Uganda.
 Secretary-General Ban Ki-moon's remarks at the exhibition opening made the institutional claim explicit: Bleckner's art could show something that diplomats alone could not.

-It would be easy to treat that as a noble side project unrelated to the paintings.
+That can sound like a side project unrelated to the paintings.

 But it was related.
 Bleckner's art had already spent years confronting vulnerability, damage, and the problem of how beauty can face catastrophe without lying about it.
 The humanitarian work did not come from nowhere.
 It grew out of the same moral imagination that made the paintings feel haunted rather than merely decorative.